Learning from successes and mistakes: how gearing towards desired changes and reflecting on successes and failures can help the organization progress.

 The meaning of quality

-Project work quality – for Welthungerhilfe that means:
+Project work quality – for Welthungerhilfe (WHH) that means:

 How to maintain and improve quality?

-As early as the project planning stage, Welthungerhilfe draws on previous experience from project monitoring or evaluations of similar projects.
+As early as the project planning stage, WHH draws on previous experience from project monitoring or evaluations of similar projects.

-Monitoring and evaluation in particular do not just look at whether the stated goal and intended impact have been achieved, but also the extent to which our work contributed to achieving the goal.
-Taking into account the project context, this can let you draw conclusions about what worked and what did not.
+Monitoring and evaluations not only capture the extent to which the intended impact has been achieved, but also to what extent the work has contributed to the achievement of the goal.
+Taking into account the respective project context, it is possible to deduce what works and what does not.

 How do monitoring and evaluation work?